theofabilous/bitarray/README.md

 ## Coming Soon

 - The `BitStream` struct
-- Macros to optionally include/exclude the function pointers in the `BitArray` struct
 - Custom allocators/deallocators
 - More "slicing" functions
 - The `ComplexBiterator` struct (with C++ like custom iterators)